kuma35/thinking-forth-jp/sphinx/chapter8.rst

 Use decision tables.

-We introduced these in .
+We introduced these in Chapter Two.
 A decision table is a structure that contains either data (a “data table”) or addresses of functions (a “function table”) arranged according to any number of dimensions.
 Each dimension represents all the possible, mutually exclusive states of a particular aspect of the problem.
 At the intersection of the “true” states of each dimension lies the desired element: the piece of data or the function to be performed.

 A decision table is clearly a better choice than a conditional structure when the problem has multiple dimensions.